poglodjan/C_experience/C++ object oriented/class_Polygon/readme.txt

-class Polygon is the implementation of dynamic array used to make sides
+class Polygon is the implementation of dynamic array used to make sides with init constructor

 output:
 Polygon sides: 3 and their size: 1 1 1